mkhaufillah/laundry/README.md

 ## Description

-This app made for laundry company to manage all transaction and make more productive.
+This app made for laundry company to easily manage their transactions and make more productive.

 ## Pattern